 Nirmal Puwar is Senior Lecturer in Sociology at Goldsmiths.
 She works on postcolonialism; institutions, race and gender & critical methodologies and is interested in sound cultures.
 Most recently she has been directing Noise of the past, a collaborative public intervention in war and memory, launched in Coventry Cathedral during Remembrance Day.

 Nina Wakeford is Reader in Sociology at Goldsmiths.
 She founded and runs the research group INCITE bringing together social research and design, with particular relevance to high technology development.

 |SO71113B||Introduction to Sensory Sociology||15 CATS|

-This 5-week MA course offers an introduction to medium-specific social research and investigates the transformation of sociology in the age of visual, digital and other empirical technologies.
-Adopting a focus on ‘sociology in-the-making’, on the process of sociological research rather than its products, this course follows the ‘empirical cycle’: it provides an overview of key formative moments of sociological research, from ‘producing data’ to ‘formulating research questions’ and ‘the public presentation of results.’
+This 5-week MA module offers an introduction to medium-specific social research and investigates the transformation of sociology in the age of visual, digital and other empirical technologies.
+Adopting a focus on ‘sociology in-the-making’, on the process of sociological research rather than its products, this module follows the ‘empirical cycle’: it provides an overview of key formative moments of sociological research, from ‘producing data’ to ‘formulating research questions’ and ‘the public presentation of results.’

 It takes as its starting point the ‘doubling of social research’: partly as a consequence of the proliferation of social research tools and practices across social life, key empirical tasks of social research now refer both to social practices ‘out there’ as well as to our own work as social researchers.
-The course will pay special attention to devices of social research: the techniques, objects and settings in and with which social research is performed, both in and outside the academy.
+The module will pay special attention to devices of social research: the techniques, objects and settings in and with which social research is performed, both in and outside the academy.